JKorf/HTX.Net/README.md

 |Websocket Index and Basis Interface|✓|`socketClient.UsdtMarginSwapApi`|
 |Orders And Account WebSocket|X||
 |WebSocket System updates|X||

+## Support the project
+I develop and maintain this package on my own for free in my spare time, any support is greatly appreciated.

 ### Donate
 Make a one time donation in a crypto currency of your choice.
 If you prefer to donate a currency not listed here please contact me.